ibilalkayy/move/README.md

 cd move
 ```

-Create a `.env` file to put all your PostgresSQL credentials.

 ## **Contributing**

 We welcome contributions!
 If you have ideas for new features, find a bug, or want to improve documentation, feel free to open an issue or submit a pull request.
 Please follow our Contribution Guidelines for a smooth collaboration.